NagarajSH/Spring-Cloud/Spring_Cloud_Config_1.md

 Different configuration options
 -------------------------------
-1)package configuration files with the application. --> It requires rebuild,restart if changed.
+1)package configuration files with the application. --> It requires rebuild,restart if changed.<br>
-2)configuration files in file system --> Not available in cloud.
+2)configuration files in file system --> Not available in cloud.<br>
 3)use environment variables --> These are done differently on different os platforms.
-Also, tough to manage large no of individual variables to manage.
+Also, tough to manage large no of individual variables to manage.<br>
 4)cloud vendor specific solution --> Tightly coupled to the vendor.

 The role of configuration in micro services
 -------------------------------------------
 1)Configuration removes settings from compiled code.
-Configurations like connection strings,logging settings etc are externalized so that the code is easily portable between different environments.
+Configurations like connection strings,logging settings etc are externalized so that the code is easily portable between different environments.<br>
 2)Configurations can be used to change runtime behaviour.
 For ex, changing logging levels for different environments for debugging.
-This is only possible if configuration is present externally otherwise you may need to redeploy the entire application.
+This is only possible if configuration is present externally otherwise you may need to redeploy the entire application.<br>
 3)Configuration provides consistency across elastic services.i.e.
 It is very common to scale up/scale down the service instances.
 While doing this, it is required to have consistency because when scaling up an instance, we know that it shares some common configuration.

 Problems with local configuration
 ---------------------------------
 1)Local configuration files may fall out of sync.
 Packaging an application with configuration itself can lead to security issues.
-Also, a single change can cause the continuous integration process run again and can result in a redeployment.
+Also, a single change can cause the continuous integration process run again and can result in a redeployment.<br>
-2)For large no of microservices, it's tough to manage manually.
+2)For large no of microservices, it's tough to manage manually.<br>
 3)No history of changes with env variables.
-For ex, if someone changes the configuration in production, it is tough to track what were the previous values.
+For ex, if someone changes the configuration in production, it is tough to track what were the previous values.<br>
 4)There can be challenges with sensitive information.
-You may accidentally expose the production configuration.
+You may accidentally expose the production configuration.<br>
 5)Inconsistent usage across teams.

 Desired solution for configuration
 ----------------------------------
-1)platform/cloud independent solution
+1)platform/cloud independent solution<br>
-2)centralized
+2)centralized<br>
-3)dynamic --> should be able to update while the application is running 4)controllable --> like source control management choices 5)passive --> services should do most of the work by self registering.(useful in systems with large no of microservices.)
+3)dynamic --> should be able to update while the application is running<br>
+4)controllable --> like source control management choices<br>
+5)passive --> services should do most of the work by self registering.(useful in systems with large no of microservices.)

 Creating a config server
 ------------------------
 Spring cloud config is http access to git or file based configurations.
-Creating a config server has the following steps.
+Creating a config server has the following steps.<br>
-1)Choose a config source(git or file based)
+1)Choose a config source(git or file based)<br>
-2)Add config files(different formats are supported)
+2)Add config files(different formats are supported)<br>
-3)Build the spring project(spring boot is the easiest way to do this) 4)secure the configurations
+3)Build the spring project(spring boot is the easiest way to do this)<br>
+4)secure the configurations

 Note: Clients connect to config server over http.
 So, client applications can be in any technology.
 Also, Config server should be highly available.
 So, there should be more than one instance of it should be running and should be load balanced.

 Config Server for local files
 -----------------------------
-The easiest way to do is by following the steps below.
+The easiest way to do is by following the steps below.<br>
-1)create a spring starter project
+1)create a spring starter project<br>
-2)Annotate the main class(@EnbaleConfigServer)
+2)Annotate the main class(@EnbaleConfigServer)<br>
-3)Set the application properties(properties of config server app like port,profile etc) 4)Add local configuration files(properties files that you want to expose)
+3)Set the application properties(properties of config server app like port,profile etc)<br>
+4)Add local configuration files(properties files that you want to expose)

 Working with Config Server URIs